henkisdabro/hangouts-chat-rss-bot-cloudflarestatus/README.md

-# Hangouts Chat RSS bot
+# Google Chat Space Webhook RSS bot
-A simple Google Apps Script that fetches news from an RSS feed and posts them to a Hangouts Chat room using webhooks.
+A simple Google Apps Script that fetches news from Cloudflare's Status Page's RSS feed and posts them to a Google Chat space using webhooks.

-This sample uses the Google Cloud Platform blog as an example.

-## Create a Hangouts Chat webhook
+## Create a Google Chat webhook
-1. (Optional) Create a new room for testing
+1. (Optional) Create a new space for testing
 2. Select the "Configure webhooks" menu:

     <img alt="Configure webhooks" src="docs/images/configure_webhooks.png" height="300"/>